anxomasid/grid_world/README.md

 # grid_world
-Reinforcement learning projects, from the simplest to the most complex one.
+Reinforcement learning and deterministic solution for the classic game of grid world.